fredszaq/Rezenerator/README.md

 ## Available processors
 * ImageMagick for lots of formats (including PNG, PSD, JPG ...)
+* ImageMagickJpg for lots of formats, with an output as a jpg file (usefull for photos)
 * Inkscape for SVG files (and every other format Inkscape can open)
 * InkscapeMagick for same formats as the Inkscape processor, but using a bit of ImageMagick for anti-aliasing